- [AIGC and Virtual Content

 - 2) AIGC-based modeling, rigging

-animation of avatars in virtual environments
+animation of avatars in virtual environments.
+Our AI-based

 algorithm learns a light-weighted model to animate fine-details of